-In this disciplinary proceeding, respondent Leland Dale Stephenson stipulated to 13 counts of misconduct in seven matters, including failing to perform services, failing to communicate with clients, failing to return unearned fees and files, failing to maintain client funds, engaging in the unauthorized practice of law, and failing to obey a court order.
+In this disciplinary proceeding, respondent Jorge Eduardo Portugal L. stipulated to multiple acts of misconduct in 13 matters, including failing to perform services, failing to communicate with clients and failing to return unearned fees.

-In January 2005, this court accepted respondent as a participant in the State Bar Court's Alternative Discipline Program (ADP).1 (Rules Proc. of State Bar, rules 800-807.)2
+In October 2006, this court accepted respondent as a participant in the State Bar Court's Alternative Discipline Program (ADP).2 (Rules Proc. of State Bar, rules 800-807.)3